 To protect your washing machine and ensure optimal performance, consider adopting these best practices:

-Stick to the recommended load capacity provided by your manufacturer. -
+- Know Your Limits: Stick to the recommended load capacity provided by your manufacturer.

-Separate heavy items from lighter ones to maintain balance during washing. -
+- Sort Laundry: Separate heavy items from lighter ones to maintain balance during washing.

-Avoid loading different types of fabrics that may not wash effectively together. -
+- Mix Fabrics Wisely: Avoid loading different types of fabrics that may not wash effectively together.

-Keep your machine clean and inspect hoses and belts routinely for wear and tear. -
+- Regular Care: Keep your machine clean and inspect hoses and belts routinely for wear and tear.

 Conclusion